mlpack/blog/doc/tutorials/Yannis2016Week02.md

+@brief LSH optimizations, modifications, and benchmarking - Week 2
+@author Yannis Mentekidis
-Title: LSH optimizations, modifications, and benchmarking
+@page Yannis2016WeekThree LSH optimizations, modifications, and benchmarking - Week 2
-Date: 2016-06-06 20:20:20
+@date 2016-06-06 20:20:20

-Tags: gsoc, lsh, multiprobe
-Author: Yannis Mentekidis
+@section Yannis2016WeekThree LSH optimizations, modifications, and benchmarking - Week 2

 I began this week by debugging my multiprobe implementation which I discussed in my previous post.
 The algorithm is quite complicated and so I wanted to make sure it runs correctly before moving on to benchmarking and optimization.